devopssteps/linux-crash-course/module-04.md

 ---

-> “Permissions are one of the most common issues in DevOps — if you master this, you can solve real production problems.”
+> Permissions are one of the most common issues in DevOps — if you master this, you can solve real production problems.

 ---

-> “90% of DevOps errors come from permission issues.
+> 90% of DevOps errors come from permission issues.

 ---